 Conditions for return to good standing from probation or to reinstatement from academic disqualification should be clearly communicated to students at the time they are placed on probation or are academically disqualified from a major.
 There should be a mechanism to permit return to good standing from probation.

-GS&R or ADRRC Notification
+Graduate Studies or ADRRC Notification

 Approved by the Academic Disqualification & Reinstatement Review Committee: October 24, 2011